A Short Story about Pumpkin Cheesecake with Gingersnap Crust and Warm Bourbon Praline Sauce

 - 2 large eggs, room temperature, and beat in one at a time

 - 1 tsp nutmeg, freshly grated (if you use canned ground nutmeg use ½ tsp.)

 Sour Cream Topper

-- 2 cups sour cream, good quality or homemade (alternatives Mexican sour cream or thick French crème fraîche)
+- 2 cups sour cream, store-bought or homemade (alternatives Mexican sour cream or thick French crème fraîche)

 - 1 tsp vanilla extract

 - 1 tsp bourbon (optional)